 "I want to see tight ends scoring touchdowns," Kittle said.
 "I want to see them blocking guys, pancaking guys, breaking tackles, pass pro, I like seeing it all.
 And so, a day that you can recognize all the great tight ends across the league is a great day.
 And I'm looking forward to our second-annual National Tight Ends Day."

 Before his time as a Hawkeye, Kittle grew up following Iowa football, where his admiration began for former Indianapolis Colts legend Dallas Clark.
 Even before becoming a record-breaking NFL tight end, Kittle has always had an appreciation for the position.
 From an early age, Kittle was drawn to an abounding group of players.
-Now heading into his fourth season in San Francisco, he continues to strive to emulate their Hall of Fame prestige.
+Now in his fifth season in San Francisco, he continues to strive to emulate their Hall of Fame prestige.

 "I loved watching Shannon Sharpe and Tony Gonzalez," Kittle said.
 "I also grew up with season tickets to Iowa football games, so I got to watch Dallas Clark play in college.
 Being able to watch him and how he grew — watch him and his whole career, that was really fun for me.
 I was always a huge [former New England Patriots TE Rob Gronkowski] Gronk fan, that was just too much fun.
 Growing up though, being able to watch those guys was really special for me."